openstack/openstack-manuals/doc/image-guide/source/convert-images.rst

    Otherwise, you will get a blue screen when launching the image due to lack of the virtio driver.
-   Another option is to set the image properties as below when you update the image in glance to avoid this issue, but it will reduce performance significantly.
+   Another option is to set the image properties as below when you update the image in the Image service to avoid this issue, but it will reduce performance significantly.

    .. code-block:: console

-      $ glance image-update --property hw_disk_bus='ide' image_id
+      $ openstack image set --property hw_disk_bus='ide' image_name_or_id

 VBoxManage: VDI (VirtualBox) to raw
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~